The Two Synod Solution

 special meeting shall be sent not less

-minister and to the session of every
+the session of every church in that

-G-11.0202 A quorum of any respective Presbytery
+G-11.0202 A quorum of any Presbytery

 Quorum shall be any nine ministers and nine